o3de/o3de.org/content/docs/learning-guide/tutorials/environments/understanding-frequency-separation.md

 |-|-|-|-|-|
 |{{< image-width src="/images/learning-guide/tutorials/environments/detail_macro_materials/original_low_pass.png" width="150" alt="Original Low Pass (1024 x 1024 pixels)" >}}|{{< image-width src="/images/learning-guide/tutorials/environments/detail_macro_materials/downsampled_16.png" width="150" alt="Downsampled (16 x 16 pixels)" >}}|{{< image-width src="/images/learning-guide/tutorials/environments/detail_macro_materials/interpolated_16.png" width="150" alt="Interpolated (Bilinear)" >}}|{{< image-width src="/images/learning-guide/tutorials/environments/detail_macro_materials/blended_16.png" width="150" alt="Interpolated + Original High Pass (Reconstructed blend)" >}}|{{< image-width src="/images/learning-guide/tutorials/environments/detail_macro_materials/difference_16.png" width="150" alt="Difference (Original minus Reconstructed blend)" >}}|

-At this level of downsampling, we are starting to see a perceptible difference in integrity, and the quality is arguably diminished.
-However, the fidelity is still good enough to be useful for our terrain detail mapping use case.
+At this level of downsampling, there is a perceptible difference in integrity, and the quality is arguably diminished.
+However, the fidelity is still good enough to be useful for terrain detail mapping use cases.

 ## Macro material low pass

-We can use the small downsampled low pass image in texturing for our Macro material.
+You can use the small downsampled low pass image in texturing for our Macro material.
 There are a several options for this use case:
 * Use the downsampled low pass image as a texture input for texturing
 * Use the downsampled low pass to generate a color ramp (and a matching height map), which can be used as input in programs like World Machine to use in colorization
 * Use the downsampled low pass as a color swatch for painting terrain

-Then with the proper blending and syncing the repeat, we can augment this with the the high pass detail texture and result in something similar to our original image up close.
+Then with the proper blending and syncing the repeat, you can augment this with the the high pass detail texture and result in something similar to the original image up close.

 ## High pass detail map